-- 1. With respect to a state member bank, a subsidiary of the state member bank or a company that controls the state member bank; - 2.
-With respect to a bank holding company, any depository institution controlled by the bank holding company, including any subsidiary of the depository institution; and - 3.
+- a.
+With respect to a state member bank, a subsidiary of the state member bank or a company that controls the state member bank; - b.
+With respect to a bank holding company, any depository institution controlled by the bank holding company, including any subsidiary of the depository institution; and - c.
 With respect to a foreign bank, any United States branch or agency of the foreign bank or any United States depository institution controlled by the foreign bank (including any subsidiary of the depository institution). - C. Limited Application of the Restriction.
-This restriction on post-employment does not apply to an examiner who performs only periodic, short-term examinations of a depository institution or holding company and who does not have ongoing, continuing responsibility for the institution or holding company.
-Moreover, this restriction does not cover an examiner who spends a substantial portion of their time conducting or leading a targeted examination (such as a review of an institution's credit risk management, information systems, or internal audit functions) and who does not have broad and lead responsibility for the overall examination program for the institution or holding company. - D. Penalty.
-An examiner who violates this restriction shall be subject to (i) an order removing the examiner from the prohibited position and an industry-wide employment prohibition for not more than five years; (ii) a civil penalty of not more than \$250,000; or both. - E. Waiver.
-In exceptional circumstances, the Chairman of the Board may waive this restriction for a senior examiner by certifying in writing that granting the examiner a waiver would not affect the integrity of the Federal Reserve System's supervisory program.
+This rule applies only to an individual serving in a leadership role who is dedicated to supervising a single depository institution (or group of affiliated depository institutions) or depository institution holding company.
+Specifically, the rule applies to senior supervisory officers (SSOs), deputy SSOs, enterprise risk officers (EROs), central points of contact (CPCs), deputy CPCs, and supervisory team leaders5.